Nissan Cedric: Nissan Cedric in fiction

 Older models of the Cedric appeared in many various Asian movies and TV dramas on different roles, most prominently as taxis (especially in Hong Kong) as well as police cars.
 In Japanese movies and TV shows they were used as civilian vehicles, taxis as well as police cars; notably appearing in the crime dramas Taitokai (大都会 in Japanese) and Seibu Keisatsu (西部警察) (1979–1984).
-The Cedric was used as police vehicles alongside the Laurel and the Gloria, with most of them being wrecked in Seibu Keisatsu with the exception of the 430 model Cedrics that were used as marked police cars.
+The Cedric was used as a police vehicle, alongside the Laurel and the Gloria, with most of them being wrecked in Seibu Keisatsu, with the exception of the 430 model Cedrics that were used as marked police cars.
 A 1963 model appears in the film The Big Steal, as the car given to the protagonist by his parents.